datanav/docs/configuration.rst

        See :doc:`RDF support <rdf-support>` for more information about the RDF registry and how to configure it.
      -
      - Yes*

+   * - ``quote_safe_characters``
+     - String
+     - A string of characters that should be treated as "safe" from URL quoting by the transform.
+By default this is the slash character ("/").
+If this property is set to the empty string (""), all characters of the property name will be URL quoted.
+This property can also be set at the RDF registry level, but this value will be overridden if set directly on the transform configuration.
+     -
+     -

    * - ``id``
      - String